Support CMF | Click Here to Contribute

 ICONS of Seminole County

-Historically, water towers dotted the sky line.
-They have served and still serve an important utility purpose; usually storing water for drinking or for fire protection.
-Many city-located towers become an iconic beacon of the community.
-Some say that is increasingly the case in Oviedo, Fl., with two towers featured in this series.
+Historically, water towers dotted the sky line serving an important utility purpose: storing water for drinking or for fire protection.
+City-located towers became an iconic beacon of the community as is the case in Oviedo, FL.
+Hear Arthur Evans and Susan Howard discuss their role as “water tower keeper’s” for their respective water tower owning organizations.
+Length - 14:07

 (Produced, reported and edited by Stephen McKenney Steck)